- Language: en

 Security researchers recently revealed that when compression techniques

-GZipMiddleware) are used on a website, the site becomes
+GZipMiddleware) are used on a website, the site may become

 exposed to a number of possible attacks.
-These approaches can be used to
+Before using

 Compresses content for browsers that understand GZip compression (all modern browsers).